swaptacular/swpt-k8s-config/README.md

 $ sed -i "s/apps\/example/apps\/$CLUSTER_NAME/g" apps/$CLUSTER_NAME/swpt-nfs-server/kustomization.yaml
 ```

-Also, note that the numerous
-`secrets/` subdirectories contain example encrypted secrets, which you
+Also, note that the numerous `secrets/` subdirectories contain example
-can not use.
-Instead of trying to use the example secrets, you should
+encrypted secrets, which you can not use.
+Instead of trying to use the
-generate and encrypt your own secrets.
-The same applies to the files
+example secrets, you should generate and encrypt your own secrets.
+The
-`server.crt` and `server.key.encrypted`.
+same applies to the files `server.crt` and `server.key.encrypted`.
+You
+will find instructions how to generate those secrets in the comments
+in the various `.yaml` files.

 Another very important directory is the `node-data/` subdirectory
 (`apps/dev/swpt-debtors/node-data/`,